hms-dbmi/scw/_posts/2015-11-04-differential-expression.md

 cell.labels <- cell.labels[-which(cell.labels=="EMP")]
 ```

-Reorder the cells so that the ES cells (columns) are all in the first half of the matrix:
+We will also reorder the cells so that the ES cells (columns) are all in the first half of the matrix, to help with visualisation later:

 ```r
 counts <- cbind(counts[,cell.labels=="ESC"],counts[,cell.labels=="MEF"])